2015 Ohio CDL License

 Ohio CDL Renewal/Upgrade

-When applying for a renewal or upgrade of a CDL, all applicants shall:
+When applying for a renewal or upgrade of an Ohio CDL, all applicants shall:

 Provide any updated information;